The Exorcist (franchise): Exorcist II: The Heretic (1977)

-John Boorman's Exorcist II: The Heretic was released in 1977, and revisited Regan four years after her initial ordeal.
-The plot centers on Father Philip Lamont (Richard Burton), who is struggling with his faith, as he is assigned by the Cardinal (Paul Henreid) to investigate the death of Father Lankester Merrin (Max von Sydow).
+John Boorman's Exorcist II: The Heretic was released in 1977 and serves as a sequel to the predecessor.
+The plot, which takes place four years after the first film, centers on Father Philip Lamont (Richard Burton), who is struggling with his faith, as he is assigned by Cardinal (Paul Henreid) to investigate the death of Father Lankester Merrin (Max von Sydow).
 Merrin was killed during The Exorcist as he performed the titular exorcism of Regan MacNeil (Linda Blair).
-In flashback sequences, Regan gives Merrin his fatal heart attack, as well as scenes from the exorcism of a young boy named Kokumo in Africa many years earlier.
+Flashback sequences show Regan give Merrin his fatal heart attack as well as scenes from the exorcism of a young boy named Kokumo in Africa many years earlier.
 The Cardinal informs Lamont (who has had some experience at exorcism, and has been exposed to Merrin's teachings) that Merrin is being investigated posthumously for heresy.
 Despite approval for the MacNeil exorcism by a bishop, the Church is no longer convinced that MacNeil was truly possessed, and the controversial nature of Merrin's books on the subject are being reconsidered as politically and theologically suspect.